Causes | Treatments | Conclusion

 Vaginal burning can affect the clitoris, labia, and vaginal opening.
 It can begin suddenly or gradually escalate over time, and it may intensify when peeing or during sex.

-Common Causes of Burning in the Vagina
+Common Causes of Burning Sensation in the Vagina

 1. Skin Reaction to Everyday Products or Clothing